XDF2018/SDSOC_CV_ML/readme.md

 **NOTE:** Also ensure that the "Copy projects into workspace" option is selected.

 Your dialog should look similar to the following figure:

 ![Import Projects Dialog](./images/import_dialog.png)

 Click "Finish" to import all of the projects.

 Note that two directories have been pre-installed into the workspace that do not exist by default.
 The first, a **libs** directory, contains support libraries for gstreamer and the DNNDK that you will link against to build your application.
 The second, an **ipcache** directory, contains cached hardware synthesis results to help speed up your implementation run (the AMI you are using for this lab has a relatively small number of processor cores, and your lab time is short).

 ### Working in the dpucore130 Project

 In the SDx GUI, expand the **dpucore130_1152** project (if it isn't already) and double click on the **project.sdx** file to open it.

 The dpucore library includes the DPU and its associated software by default, but you now need to add your UYVY to RGB function.

-1. Right click on the 'src' folder and select **Import**, then **General** $\rightarrow$ **File System**.
+1. Right click on the 'src' folder and select **Import**, then **General** -\> **File System**.

 2. Browse to the directory **/home/ubuntu/XDF_Labs/SDSoC/lab_files/template** and select the file **uyvy2rgb.cpp**, importing it into the **src** folder of the DPU library.

 3. Open the file by double clicking on it.
    Note that it contains the function to accelerate your UYVY to RGB conversion, called *uyvy2rgb_accel*.
 However, also note the TODO notice at the bottom.
 Every accelerated function in SDSoC must have one (or more) **call sites**.
 In other words, it can't be accelerated in a vacuum, it must be called by something.
 Add a wrapper around that function (*hint: this is just the same function with a different name, passing its data directly to the uyvy2rgb_accel function*).
 Something like:

 ``` {.c frame="lines" framesep="2mm"}
 // Caller for the conversion function